 Children are offered a morning and afternoon snack (for example, milk and fruit, crackers, or other nutritious food) during the school day.
 Snacks are not intended to be a meal replacement.
 It is important that your child eats breakfast each morning before school in order to function properly during the day.
 For those allergic to milk, water shall be provided.
 Confirmation by your child's physician is required.
-We do not allow children to bring their own snacks.
+Due to the various allergies that some students have, we do not allow children to bring their own snacks.